Four Dots

 • Tracking parity: Does your analytics platform accurately capture organic traffic, conversions, and user behavior?

-• Event taxonomy: Are custom events properly configured to track key user actions (product views, add-to-cart, form submissions)?
+• Event taxonomy: Are custom events properly configured to track key user actions?

-• Cross-domain tracking: For multi-domain properties, is tracking properly configured to follow users across domains?
+• Cross-domain tracking: For multi-domain properties, is tracking configured to follow users across domains?

 • Organic traffic segmentation: Can you separate branded vs. non-branded organic traffic?

-• Search query attribution: Are you capturing search queries that drive conversions (not just impressions)?
+• Search query attribution: Are you capturing search queries that drive conversions?

-• Technical issue monitoring: Do you have alerts configured for sudden indexation drops, crawl errors, or Core Web Vitals degradation?
+• Monitoring alerts: Real-time alerts for sudden indexation drops, crawl error spikes, or Core Web Vitals degradation after deployments

 Dashboard and reporting infrastructure: